DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{ecent} advances in neural representations for 3D scene reconstruction have revolutionized novel view synthesis, with \ac{3dgs}~\cite{kerbl3Dgaussians} emerging as an exceptionally efficient and high-quality approach.
-Unlike volume-based methods~\cite{mildenhall2020nerfrepresentingscenesneural, yu2021plenoxelsradiancefieldsneural, M_ller_2022} that struggle with rendering speed due to expensive ray marching, \ac{3dgs} provides real-time rendering capabilities while maintaining impressive visual fidelity.
+Unlike volume-based methods~\cite{mildenhall2020nerfrepresentingscenesneural, M_ller_2022} that struggle with rendering speed due to expensive ray marching, \ac{3dgs} provides real-time rendering capabilities while maintaining impressive visual fidelity.
 However, extending \ac{3dgs} to large-scale environments for \ac{slam} applications introduces a fundamental bottleneck: existing methods require the entire scene representation to fit within GPU \ac{vram}, severely limiting the size of environments that can be reconstructed.

 Our work presents a novel \ac{3dgs}-based \ac{slam} system that overcomes this memory limitation through an out-of-core architecture inspired by virtual memory systems.
-The key insight is to divide the scene into spatial regions, like tiles on a map, and maintain only the currently relevant areas of GPU memory while storing the rest on disk.
-We call these spatial regions "chunks" and dynamically load them based on which parts of the scene are visible from the current camera position.
+Crucially, our approach does not achieve scalability through Gaussian efficiency or representation compression.
+Instead, the key insight is to divide the scene into spatial regions, like tiles on a map, and maintain only the currently relevant areas in GPU memory, storing the remainder on disk.
+We refer to these spatial regions as ``chunks'' and dynamically load them based on which parts of the scene are visible from the current camera position.
 This approach allows our system to reconstruct substantially larger environments without compromising visual quality.

 Beyond memory constraints, large-scale SLAM faces additional challenges, including pose drift accumulation and loop closure detection in expansive environments.
 To ensure robust localization and global consistency, our system integrates with the proven ORB-SLAM3~\cite{Campos_2021} framework and introduces chunk-aware loop closure mechanisms that operate seamlessly within our out-of-core architecture.